Tattomoosa/node-rocketchat-bot/README.md

 ## About

-This library is intended to be "batteries-included" in that it handles all server communication and only exposes a handful of callbacks the user can manipulate directory.
+This library is intended to be "batteries-included" in that it handles all server communication and only exposes a handful of callbacks the user needs to manipulate directory.
+That said, check the raw field on the event callback for raw RocketChat API driver access.

+## Simple Example